dhammon/AttacksAndCountermeasures/textbook/08-WebApplicationDefense.md

 10. **Server-Side Request Forgery** - Server sends URL requests to unexpected destinations

 This list is beneficial to developers and security professionals as it defines the risks modern web applications face.
 It provides a risk model to teams when assessing their applications and known findings.
 Most web application penetration test findings will reference or tie a finding back to the OWASP Top 10 list to support the rationale of the issue.
 Developers should study these common risks and how they could be realized in their applications.
 For instance, each of the items on the list comes with generalized examples and mitigations which serves as a basis for additional research.

->[!info] Info - OWASP Application Security Verification Standard (ASVS)
->Another awesome resource from OWASP is their ASVS project which offers a detailed security framework for assessing web applications. [^2]  It enumerates hundreds of standards organized by control objective and provides levels of maturity and *common weakness enumeration (CWE)* references.
-Driven by community developers, the ASVS can be used as an audit tool to assess the security posture of a web application, its systems, and development processes.
 ### Software Composition Analysis (SCA)
 Software is often built using third party libraries which contain packages of code that provide some extended functionality.
 These packages are abstractions of what would otherwise be a complex undertaking to code independently.
 The package is centered around a specific task or activity and can be thought of as a building block used to streamline the development effort because a developer will not have to build all needed functionality from scratch.
 Each popular language has a *library manager* that also serves as a *repository* of all packages, such as NodeJS's *node package manager (NPM)* and Python's *pip installs packages (PIP)*.
 Developers can download any published package from the repository and then use its functions within their own project.
 Similarly, just about anyone can create a new package and upload it to the repository for others to use.
 Packages can also be referred to as a *dependency* to a project since the package is needed for the application to function.